RPC

 }

-This run() telefunction essentially exposes our entire database to the world as anyone can make an HTTP request like the following.
+This run() telefunction essentially exposes the entire database to the world as anyone can make this HTTP request:

 "path": "/run.telefunc.js:run",